SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

  ![](assets/chapter-3-1-images/09.Excellent-result-02.png)

 We already have a class containing one console application.
-What's left is to **write the code** that solves the task.
+What's left is to **write the code** that solves the problem.

 To do that, go to the body of the method **`main (string [] args)`** and place the cursor between the opening and closing curly brackets of the method.
 If the main method is not created automatically in **IntelliJ Idea**, there is a keyboard shortcut to do this - **`psvm`**.
 Inside the main method, we write the following code: